Twins Parker and Troy Cunningham are leaders on the South Park football team, excellent students, and seem like a pair of respectable teenagers.

 “They’re disruptive, both of them,” South Park coach Brian Abbey said.

 Abbey meant that as a compliment.
 The Cunninghams are two of the top linemen in the WPIAL.
-Not only are they bookend tackles on offense, but their ability to rush the quarterback and keep running backs from going off continues to present opposing offensive lines a lot of problems.
+Not only are they bookend tackles on offense, but also their ability to rush the quarterback and keep running backs from going off continues to present opposing offensive lines a lot of problems.

 South Park has twin WPIAL championship trophies, having won titles in 1997 and 2005.
 But if these twins have their way, the Eagles will add a third title on Saturday.